-The School is a Charitable Trust with a Board of Governors.
-The day to day management of the School is delegated to the Head Teacher.
+The School's proprietal body is a Board of Governors.
+The Headmaster is responsible for the day to day running of the school, reporting directly to the Board.

-All appropriate checks will be made in advance of appointment or as soon as practicable after appointment.
+All checks will be made in advance of appointment or, in exceptional cases and where permitted by regulation, as soon as practicable after appointment.